 Note: The value set for this minimum and maximum range must be compatible with the corresponding range set in your Elasticsearch search engine configurations.
 For example, if you set these values to 2 and 300 in Magento, update the values in your search engine.

-To restrict the number of popular search results to cache for faster responses, enter a number on Number of top search results to cache field.
+To restrict the number of popular search results to cache for faster responses, enter a number on the Number of top search results to the cache field.

 Search suggestions and recommendations can affect server performance